talonvoice/docs/source/introduction.rst

 Beta Info:

 * Requires macOS El Capitan (10.11) or newer.
 Windows/Linux support is on the feature roadmap.
-* Powerful voice control (depends on Dragon 6, or the free engine).
+* Powerful voice control (can use Dragon 6, or a free speech recognition engine that comes with Talon).
 * Multiple algorithms for eye tracking mouse control (depends on a single Tobii 4C).
-* Talon still functions if you only have an eye tracker, only have Dragon, or have neither.
-Only the respective features (eye tracking or voice recognition) will stop working without them.
 * Noise recognition system (pop and hiss).
 * Scriptable with Python 3.5 (via embedded pypy).
+* Talon will run fine without an eye tracker, or if you don't have a speech recognition engine set up.
+Only the respective features will fail to work in that case.

 .. _getting-started: